osu-cs340-ecampus/nodejs-starter-app/Step 6 - Dynamically Filling Dropdowns and Adding a Search Box/README.md

 > If you are using AJAX, the `id` field is very important since your DOM manipulation is likely targetting a specific ID.
 Ensure that your ID of your old `<input>` tag matches the ID of the new `<select>` tag you replace it with.

 So what is going on here?
 The `<select>` tag tells the browser to create a dropdown.
-The name is important when we are using this tag in conjunction with an HTML form.
+The `name` property is important when we are using this tag in conjunction with an HTML form.
 ID is important for DOM targetting.
 You then see two `<option>` tags.
 These tags are each option that appears in the dropdown.
 The reason we have two is there is a default one (the first one) with no value, and simply says `Select a Planet`.
 This will be the the first thing a user sees on the page.
 It's what UI/UX Designers call a "Call to Action".

 The second `<option>` tag is enclosed in a Handlebars `each` helper.
 We used this to create the individual rows in the table earlier.
 We are using it again to create all the different options from the list of Planets we pass in.